 History of the Coval House & the Pool House Roof

-The Coval House swimming pool wing was built with a commitment to unparalleled craftsmanship and the finest materials available and took 5 years to complete.
+The Coval House swimming pool wing was built with a commitment to unparalleled craftsmanship and the finest materials available.
+It took 5 years to complete.
 This room was designed by Robert Davey, AIA, inspired by a crayon sketch from one of the Coval children.
 The truss system is a traditional Japanese roof structure known as Shinzuka and is crafted in solid Bubinga, with decking in Afromosia.
 Yoshikuni Shimoi, a master craftsman from Japan, adapted this ancient system to the pool room.
 The wood was acquired in South Africa, processed in Germany, and then kiln dried in Los Angeles.
 A rag-tag hippie crew of 10 woodworkers labored for over 18 months to create and install the trusses, which were joined and assembled one piece at a time on site.
 The joinery systems are designed by Curtis Erpelding, a furniture maker with the Northwest Woodworker’s Gallery.
-Each Bubinga member was hand sanded and polished to a furniture grade polish.
+Each Bubinga member was hand sanded and polished to a furniture grade finish.
+Watch this 4 minute YouTube video to learn more about the roof’s construction and salvaging.

-Before the Coval House was demolished 10 years ago, this one-of-a-kind roof structure was saved and moved to a local church parking lot with the hope of future reuse as part of the Mercer Island Art Museum.
-Plans changed and now this breathtaking roof system is available for purchase through Earthwise Salvage.
+Before the Coval House was demolished 10 years ago, this massive roof structure was saved and moved to a local church parking lot with the hope of future reuse as part of the Mercer Island Art Museum.
+Plans changed and now this breathtaking roof system is available for purchase from Earthwise Salvage.

 What is Bubinga?